- Overview

 - Sucking reflex

-- Baby will suck a gloved finger/nipple when placed in the mouth.
+- The baby will suck a gloved finger or a nipple when placed in the mouth.

 - Rooting reflex

-- The baby turns its head towards the side cheek that is touched
+- The baby turns the head towards the side where the cheek is touched

 - Tonic neck reflex

-- Baby assumes “fencin position” on the opposite side when the neck is passively turned on one side
+- The baby assumes a “fencing position” on the opposite side when the neck is passively turned on one side

 - Babinski reflex